Who We Are.

 Executive Vice President and General Council

-Dr. Kolkowski serves as general counsel for Orbital Research Inc. He brings over 25 years of corporate and law firm experience with a particular emphasis in the areas of intellectual property protection, technology transfer, mergers/acquisitions, and complex transactions, and manages Orbital's general legal work as well as intellectual property work and their many strategic partners in healthcare, the government, and academia.
+Dr. Kolkowski serves as general counsel for Orbital Research Inc. He brings over 25 years of corporate and law firm experience with a particular emphasis in the areas of intellectual property protection, technology transfer, mergers/acquisitions, and manages ORI's general legal tasks which includes intellectual property work as well as working with ORI's many strategic partners in government, military and academia.
 Previously, Dr. Kolkowski represented a number of Fortune 500 companies as their senior counsel, and as an officer, and has been directly involved in technology startups.
-Dr. Kolkowski holds a PhD in Engineering from Case Western Reserve University and a JD from the University of Toledo-College of Law.
-Dr. Kolkowski is a licensed Patent Attorney who practices extensively before the United States Patent and Trademark Office as well as in many state and federal courts.
-As a Orbital board member and officer, he is routinely called upon to draw from his background expertise in engineering, manufacturing and the law

-Director of Technology
+Director of Aero Products